Taking a paid holiday

 Finding details of your employer’s leave year

 In a perfect world, you’d expect details of your employer’s leave year to be included as part of your employment contract.
 However, this is not always the case.
-You may be able to find details of the leave year:-
+You should be able to find details of the leave year:-

 If you have any difficulty finding details of your leave year, you should contact your HR Department or, with smaller employers, the individual in charge of employment terms and conditions.